Glossary Flexible Consumption Model (FCM)

 What is a Flexible Consumption Model?

-There are numerous types of consumption models, each with its own degree of flexible consumption:
+There are several types of consumption models, each offering different levels of flexibility:

-• Pay-Per-Use: Companies pay for the exact amount of services, product features, storage, or other resources they use.
+• Pay-Per-Use: Pay for the exact amount of services, features, or storage consumed (i.e., consumption-based pricing).

-• Pay-as-You-Go Model: A service that gives users the ability to pay for usage on an hourly or monthly basis.
+• Pay-as-You-Go: Pay for usage on an hourly, daily, or monthly basis.

-• On-Demand Subscription: Companies have access to a set of services and pay for these as needed.
+• On-Demand Subscription: Access a defined set of services and pay as needed.

 Synonyms